 11 March 1971

-More bullets than words fly in this episode (or at least it seems that way) when Heyes and Curry board a stagecoach and take a ride to a stop with six other passengers.
-The stage stop is surrounded by thugs who know Heyes and Curry's identity and want to kill them for the bounty money.
-When the stationmaster refuses, the outlaws start blazing away while the stationmaster tries to figure out ways to fight back.
+More bullets than words fly - (or at least it seems that way), when Heyes and Curry board a stagecoach, and take a ride with 6 other passengers.
+Soon, the coach is surrounded by thugs who know Heyes and Curry's identity, and want to kill them for the bounty, but the stationmaster refuses, and as the outlaws start blazing away, the stationmaster tries to figure out a way to stop it.

 18 March 1971

-Two jobs; one dangerous the other, who knows.
-Two outlaws trying to make an honest living but in need of money.
-The Kid lost the coin toss, as usual, and is tagged to deliver a wagon load of high explosives to a mining operation.
-Hannibal gets the job of playing tour guide for a group of archaeologists looking for a long lost tribe of Indians with flaming red hair.
-Good luck with that.
-While The Kid faces every life threatening situation imaginable, Hannibal begins to realize that no one on the expedition is what they seem, except, for a change, the lovely, not-so-young lady.
-And someone has murder in mind.
+Hannibal and Kid Currey got 2 jjobs; one dangerous the other, who knows.
+The Kid lost the coin toss (as usual), and is to deliver a wagon-load of high explosives to a mining operation.
+Hannibal gets the job of playing tour guide for a group of archaeologists looking for a long lost tribe of Indians; almost 7ft. tall, and with flaming red hair.
+As the Kid faces every life threatening situation imaginable, Hannibal Heyes begins to realise that no one on the expeditionms what they seem - except, for the lovely Julia Finney, and someone has murder in mind.
 No wonder his job pays more, if only Hannibal can survive to collect it.

 25 March 1971